-This report seeks to understand, identify, and respond to the ongoing challenge of producing policy-relevant data about the lives of women and girls.
+How can we understand, identify, and respond to the ongoing challenge of producing policy-relevant data about the lives of women and girls?

 Bridging the Gap: Key Findings and Recommendations summarizes the findings in the report, Bridging the Gap.
 This report maps gender data availability in 15 sub-Saharan African countries and builds upon Mapping Gender Data Gaps, published in 2014, which launched efforts to find and test innovative solutions to fill gender data gaps.
 However, in the five years since Mapping Gender Data Gaps was published, the data landscape has expanded and gender data has received more attention, so there was a need for an updated review.